- January 31, 2023

 - Your typical work hours—to avoid late-night phone calls from clients or a manager

-- Whether you’re available for contact outside of your typical working time—it can be helpful in important projects or if you want to keep a work-life balance
+- Whether you’re available for contact outside of your typical working time—it can be helpful in important projects or if you want to keep a work and life balance

 - How much time you usually dedicate to particular tasks and projects—to avoid missed deadlines and unrealistic expectations